davidthings/mocad/tutorial/tutorial.md

 Notice how we can just combine these placement tweaks together, although in some cases order may be important.

+In the following, the robot head is 8mm lower than before.

 ```
 moMoveTo( robotPosition ) {
   body6Complete();